 Moving to Jakarta

 Jakarta is colourful and somewhat exotic, yet new arrivals might not find many of the obvious charms of other large cities around the world.
-It can be noisy and polluted, and getting around the city can be difficult due to the congested roads and volume of traffic.
+It can be noisy and polluted, and getting around the city can be difficult due to the congested roads and the high volume of traffic.
 Unless very brave, most expats don’t drive themselves, choosing to hire a driver instead.

 The cost of living in Jakarta depends very much on lifestyle choice.
-The city is not a cheap place to live if choosing only to shop at Western-style supermarkets or high-end stores, but local shops (warungs) are quite affordable and Jakarta is also home to many markets, making for a colourful shopping experience.
+The city is not a cheap place to live if choosing only to shop at Western-style supermarkets or high-end stores, but local shops are quite affordable and Jakarta is also home to many markets, making for a colourful shopping experience.
 Imported goods can be expensive, but Indonesian products are considerably cheaper.

 Schooling for expat children is available in Jakarta, with most expat parents choosing to send their children to an international school; this is likely to cause the biggest dent to one’s income as international schools are expensive.